liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Its contents were――

-"――Not in this way, but to properly let those around them know about the efforts of the Mole-people to prevent the outbreak of the Demi-human War."
+Petra: \[――Not in this way, but to properly let those around them know about the efforts of the Mole-people to prevent the outbreak of the Demi-human War.\]

-"For this reason, a meeting with Emilia-sama was arranged, as well as an opportunity for direct negotiations… It's quite a bold agreement to have secured, especially with the parties involved right next to each other."
+Ram: \[For this reason, a meeting with Emilia-sama was arranged, as well as an opportunity for direct negotiations… It's quite a bold agreement to have secured, especially with the parties involved right next to each other.\]

-"What the Mole-people desire is the removal of the disgrace brought by their ancestors… In that case, the current generation can rewrite it with a new evaluation.
-I think this would be a good compromise."
+Frederica: \[What the Mole-people desire is the removal of the disgrace brought by their ancestors… In that case, the current generation can rewrite it with a new evaluation.
+I think this would be a good compromise.\]

 Ram and Frederica each evaluated the oath Petra exchanged and its purpose.
 Ram’s tone was harsh, while Frederica’s was gentler.

 However――

-"Well, I suppose it might be a bit questionable to do the same thing as the Master for that reason."
+Frederica: \[Well, I suppose it might be a bit questionable to do the same thing as the Master for that reason.\]

 Even the gentle Frederica was still angry at the younger sister, Petra, for her bold actions.
 Petra had no idea how to calm that anger down.

-"Garf, do you have any good ideas?"
+Petra: \[Garf, do you have any good ideas?\]

-"Ah?
+Garfiel: \[Ah?
 I dunno, how 'bout givin' her something hard to chew on?
-Itchy teeth can really mess with yer mood, y'know?"
+Itchy teeth can really mess with yer mood, y'know?\]

-"Yeah, got it.
-I won't ask Garf anymore."
+Petra: \[Yeah, got it.
+I won't ask Garf anymore.\]

-"Gah…!?"
+Garfiel: \[Gah…!?\]

-The completely unsurprising evaluation shocked Garf, but she left him to it.
+The completely unsurprising evaluation shocked Garfiel, but she left him to it.

 ――Petra's decision angered Frederica, and possibly Ram as well.